noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

 -   ### Test:
     -   This scenario does not retain the database across container restarts, this is intended to test the deployment process of schemas and applications

+## Automated Deployment Process
+-   ### Prepare the folder structure
+	-   The [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) bash script is automatically executed when the deployment script for either [runtime scenario](#runtime-scenario) is executed.
+	-   The script prepares the working copy of the repository by dynamically retrieving the DB/app files for all dependencies (if any) as well as the DB/app files for the given data system which will be used to build and run the ODE container
+-   ### Build and Run the container
+	-   Choose a runtime scenario:
+		-   [Development](#development): The [build_deploy_project_dev.sh](./deployment_scripts/build_deploy_project_dev.sh) bash script is intended for development purposes
+			-   This scenario retains the Oracle data in the database when the container starts by specifying a docker volume for the Oracle data folder so developers can pick up where they left off
+		-   [Test](#test): The [build_deploy_project_test.sh](./deployment_scripts/build_deploy_project_test.sh) bash script is intended for testing purposes
+			-   This scenario does not retain any Oracle data in the database so it can be used to deploy schemas and/or Apex applications to a blank database instance for a variety of test scenarios.

 ## Customization Process
 -   \*Note: this process will fork the ODE parent repository and repurpose it as a project-specific ODE
 -   Fork the [project](#ode-version-control-information)